 More streamlined approach to processing messages: Imagine you have a service whose purpose is to process data and report the status to another service.
 The reporting service does not necessarily need to wait for any response back from the service it is reporting to, as it would do in the synchronous model.
 In asynchronous mode, it just needs confirmation that the status message was sent successfully.
 This is similar to sending a large number of postcards to your relatives – if you send a dozen postcards, you don't want to wait until each card gets delivered before sending the next one!

-Ability to de-couple the sending and processing of requests: Imagine a caller requesting to download a large video and a remote server that needs to perform such a task.
+Ability to de-couple the sending and processing of requests: Imagine a caller requesting a server to convert a large video file to a different format.
 In a synchronous model, the caller would be waiting in real time until the entire video is processed.
 This could easily take minutes and sometimes even hours, making such waiting very inefficient.
 Instead, such a task could be performed in an asynchronous way, where the caller would send the task to a server, get an acknowledgment that the task was received, and perform any other activity until an eventual notification of completion (or processing failure) is received.

 Better load balancing.
 Certain applications can have uneven request loads and are prone to sudden spikes of requests.
 If communication is synchronous, the server needs to answer every request in real time, and this can easily overload it.
-Imagine a waiter in a restaurant receiving a thousand dinner orders – such a high number of requests would completely overwhelm the worker, as well as affect clients.
+Imagine responding to 10 messages from your friends simultaneously: it is much easier to do this sequentially, one by one.

 The benefits that we just described are quite significant, and in many cases, asynchronous communication is the only way to perform certain types of tasks or to provide better system performance.
 Examples of problems for which asynchronous communication is a good fit include the following: